KevinVerre/kevins-guide-to-git/README.txt

 	I use this to revert to a particular version of a file.
 It will stage the differences for that file from <HEAD> to <commit>.
 So that if you committed, you would have the old version of the file.

 git bisect
-	This is a tool (that comes with git) that you can use to find when a bug was introduced to your code.
-What it does is help you checkout old commit versions of your code.
-For each commit, you manually test for the bug and then you tell the command prompt whether or not the bug was present.
-If you have a script or command you could run to test for the bug, you can configure the bisect tool to run that command on every bisection.
+	Most people will never use the bisect command.
+But it's nice to know that it's there if you want to use it.
+The purpose of the bisect command is to help you locate which commit first introduced a bug.
+You give it a start commit and an end commit.
+It will check out commits between them.
+For each commit it checks out, you manually test whether the bug is present in that commit and then mark it as present or not.
+Eventually you will find which commit was the first one to have the bug.
+It's called bisect because instead of searching the commits linearly one at a time, it uses a binary search to try to narrow the pool of suspect commits.

-	Not everyone will need `git bisect` but it's nice to know that it's there if you ever need it for a giant project.
+	If you have a script or command you could run to test for the presence of the bug, you can configure the bisect tool to run that command on every bisection.

 git rebase -i <commit/branch>
 git rebase -i HEAD~3